 - Suspicious packages, bags or vehicles: Be aware of unaccompanied packages or bags placed in a discreet location or other obscured area, or unoccupied vehicles parked close to buildings, bridges, stations, terminals, or other critical structures.

-- Photography & Videography: For safety and security reasons, photography or videography on Metra property is only permitted in areas that are clearly open to public use.
+- Photography and videography: For safety and security reasons, photography or videography on Metra property is only permitted in areas that are clearly open to public use.
 Areas that are accessible only to Metra employees, including but not limited to, the right-of way and rail yards, are highly restricted areas and are not able to be accessed for photography or videography by the general public.
 Metra will prosecute trespassers to the fullest extent of the law.

 You can help keep Metra a safe and secure travel environment by reporting unattended packages and suspicious activity to the Metra Police at 312-322-2800.
 Never assume someone else will make the call.